synw/termollama/README.md

 olm s -p 11385 -r ~/some/path/ollama_models
 ```

-Run on localhost:11385 with a custom models registry directory
+Run on localhost:11385 with a custom models registry directory: use an empty directory to create a new registry

 ## Information about gguf files